Multimodal Recommender Systems: A Survey: Model Optimization

 \subsection{End-to-end Training}

-Since multimodal recommender systems use pictures, texts, audio and other multimedia information, some common encoders in other fields, such as Vit ~\cite{dosovitskiy2020image}, Resnet~\cite{he2016deep} , Bert~\cite{devlin2018bert}, are often adopted when processing these multimodal data.
+Since multimodal recommender systems use pictures, texts, audio and other multimedia information, some common encoders in other fields, such as Vit ~\cite{dosovitskiy2020image}, Resnet~\cite{he2016deep}, Bert~\cite{devlin2018bert}, are often adopted when processing these multimodal data.
 The parameters of these pretrained models are often very huge.
 For example, the number of parameters of Vit-Base ~\cite{dosovitskiy2020image} reaches 86M, which is a great challenge for computing resources.
 To solve this problem, most MRS adopt pretrained encoders directly and only train the recommendation model in an end-to-end pattern.
 NOVA~\cite{liu2021noninvasive} and VLSNR~\cite{han2022vlsnr} use a pretrained encoder to encode images and text features, then embed the resulting multimodal feature vectors through the model and recommends for users.
-They shows that introducing multimodal data without updating encoder parameters can also improve the recommendation performance.
-MCPTR~\cite{liu2022contrastive} fine-tunes the encoder's parameters with only 100 epochs by recommendation and contrastive loss.
+They show that introducing multimodal data without updating encoder parameters can also improve the recommendation performance.
+Liu~\etal~\cite{liu2022contrastive} propose to fine-tune the encoder's parameters with only 100 epochs by recommendation and contrastive loss.
+In particular, MG~\cite{zhong2024mirror} eliminates the noise contained in multimodal inputs by a gradient strategy.
+Recently, some researchers~\cite {wang2022transrec,zhang2023multimodal} only utilize multimodal features of items by pretrained encoders, which can free MRS from the limitation of item identity in a specific dataset.

 Some end-to-end methods also aim to reduce the amount of computation while improving the recommendation performance.
 They often decrease the number of parameters required to be updated when training.
 For instance, MKGformer~\cite{chen2022hybrid} is a multi-layer transformer structure where many attention layer parameters are shared to reduce computation.
-FREEDOM ~\cite{zhou2022tale} is designed to freeze some parameters of graph structure, dramatically reducing memory costs, and achieving a denoising effect to improve the recommendation performance.
+FREEDOM ~\cite{zhou2022tale} is designed to freeze some parameters of graph structure, dramatically reducing memory costs, and achieving a denoising effect.